rohnux/Prometheus-Kubernetes/README.md

 # Prometheus-Kubernetes
-Monitoring Kubernetes Cluster using prometheus
+Monitoring Kubernetes Cluster using prometheus and visualization in grafana